 Analysis by activity comparing 2022/23 spend with 2021/22 spend can be seen in Note 2.
+Please see SOPS2 on page 152 for a budget to accounts reconciliation.

 Departmental core tables - Westminster only

 This information can be found on our website: www.food.gov.uk/about-us/reports-and-accounts